CMB-S4/s4example/python/README.md

     %>  python3 setup.py develop --prefix /some/place

-These commands will fail unless the prefix is in you PYTHONPATH.
+These commands will fail unless the prefix is in your PYTHONPATH.

 ## Running Unit Tests